Cardano price declines, alongside decrease in volume

-Cardano (ADA) price drops and trades at $0.9427 at the time of writing on Thursday, correcting from $0.9445 and marking a 0.19% decline in the last 24 hours.
-The daily trade volume dropped by 30.61% to hit $3,501,938,446.
+Cardano (ADA) price drops and trades at $0.8740 at the time of writing on Friday, correcting from $0.9401 and marking a 7.03% decline in the last 24 hours.
+The daily trade volume dropped by 15.38% to hit $2,955,947,345.
 A decline in both price and volume signals an impending trend reversal in the token, likely a loss of interest from market participants amidst recent developments and macroeconomic factors.
-Cardano gained 41.18% in the last 7 days, and the total market capitalization currently hits $33,205,623,884.
-In the last 24 hours, Movement, Ondo and Bitcoin Cash are the top gainers, Story, Maker, Quant are the top losers.
+Cardano gained 47.76% in the last 7 days, and the total market capitalization currently hits $30,786,699,526.
+In the last 24 hours, Sui, Movement and Bitcoin SV are the top gainers, Ondo, Sonic (prev.
+FTM), Story are the top losers.

 Cryptocurrency prices FAQs